abraaonascimento/Guideline_ML_projects/README.md

 # Intro-to-ML
-Introduction to Machine Learning using Text Classification  - In development
+Introduction to Machine Learning using Text Classification